sharpmachine/bjm.org/wp-content/plugins/wpremote/readme.txt

 === The WP Remote WordPress Plugin ===
-Contributors: humanmade, joehoyle, mattheu, tcrsavage, willmot
+Contributors: humanmade, willmot, joehoyle, danielbachhuber, mattheu, pauldewouters, cuvelier, tcrsavage
-Tags: wpremote, remote administration, multiple wordpress Requires at least: 2.9
+Tags: wpremote, remote administration, multiple wordpress Requires at least: 3.0
-Tested up to: 3.5
+Tested up to: 3.8.1
-Stable tag: 2.6
+Stable tag: 2.7.4

 WP Remote is a free web app that enables you to easily manage all of your WordPress powered sites from one place.